JoachimRayski/SDL2-Controller-Project-Game/README.md

 ![alt text](https://github.com/JoachimRayski/SDL2-Controller-Project-Game/blob/master/readme_img/cocktail.jpg)

 "Penultimo" is a katamari-like game where you play as a blob which collects blobs of different colours.
-The collest part about this game, is that it is hooked up to a big cocktail making contraption which creates a unique cocktail mix depending on what blobs you collect.
+The coolest part about this game is that it is hooked up to a big cocktail making contraption, which creates a unique cocktail mix depending on what blobs you collect.

 ![alt text](https://github.com/JoachimRayski/SDL2-Controller-Project-Game/blob/master/readme_img/ball.jpg)